According to tradition, Dormition Abbey on Mount Zion stands where the Virgin Mary fell asleep and was taken, body and soul, to heaven.

 Sunday: 10:30 – 11:45 and 12:30 – 17:30

-I shot the following photo while standing very close to the Room of the Last Supper entrance.
+I took the following photo while standing close to the Room of the Last Supper entrance.

 Our Dormition Basilica is also relatively young with its barely hundred-year history.
 But it stands on old stone and oral testimonies of Christian belief.
 When the room of the Last Supper was lost during the destruction of Jerusalem by the Roman troops in 70 A.D., a Jewish-Christian synagogue was built on Mount Zion, later designated as the “Church of the Apostles.”
 In the fourth century, it was enlarged to become a small church.
 At the beginning of the fifth century, a large Byzantine basilica known as “Hagia Sion” was erected in its place.
 Which, however, was already destroyed during the Persian invasion of 614.
 Only in the 12th century was a new church built by the crusaders, larger than all its predecessors, and called “Santa Maria in Monte Sion.”
 However, when the Muslims retook the city from the crusaders in 1187, many traces of the brief Christian period were wiped away.
 The stone remains of Santa Maria are found today only in the area of the present-day Room of the Last Supper and deep in the ground beneath our monastery and our church.